BestPig/pts-mini-gpl/trunk/rfsdelta/README.txt

    "u" <dev> "," <ino> "," <mode> "," <nlink> "," <rdev> ":" <devname> ":/" <pathname> "\0"

+   If the last link to a file is about to be removed, <nlink> is reported to be `1'.

 -- for the new inode of link():

    "l" <dev> ",?:" <devname> ":/" <pathname> "\0"